SimonElNahasChristensen/SimonElNahasChristensen.github.io/index.md

 When users join each others conversation a P2P video connection will be established between the participants.

 [Video](https://www.youtube.com/watch?v=7Ud76iej0Fg&ab_channel=SimonElNahas)
+(the UI was improved at a later stage)

 ### Tech Stack